Lezette/hospital_locator/README.md

 ### Graphql Playground

-To run the graphql playground locally, simply run the code below <br />
+To run the graphql playground locally, simply run the command below; Alternatively, you can view the playground running live [here](https://us-central1-hospital-finder-1992e.cloudfunctions.net/graphql)<br />
 Note that you would need to get a service account key from google cloud console.

 ```sh